PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 <br>

 In computer graphics, we usually deal with square matrices $n\times n$, where the numbers of rows and columns are the same.
 Also, we’ll widely use row vectors and the column vectors, which are matrices of dimensions $1\times n$ and $n\times 1$, respectively.
-Lowercase letters are normally used to identify row and vector matrices because they can be used as operands in some vector operation (more on this shortly).
+Lowercase letters are normally used to identify row and column vector because they can be used as operands in some vector operation (more on this shortly).

 <br>